-But what’s a gal to do when surrounded by delectable desserts, Christmas spirits, rich foods, friends, family, laughter, joy, parties and gatherings?
+What’s a gal to do when surrounded by delectable desserts, Christmas spirits, rich foods, friends, family, laughter, joy, parties, and gatherings?
+Is the weight gain this time of year inevitable?

-Even the most militaristic fitness aficionado will be hard pressed to resist.
+Even the most militaristic health aficionado will be hard-pressed to resist the nonstop temptations.

-The average person experience a weight gain of 5 to 7 pounds during the holidays.
-That’s a pretty discouraging number, however, just being aware of the pitfalls for falling into this trap can help us prevent it.
+The average person experiences a weight gain of 5 to 7 pounds during the holidays.
+That’s a pretty discouraging number.
+However, just being aware of the pitfalls for falling into this trap can help us prevent it.

 Time – just doesn’t seem to be enough of it!